Really? There’s a problem with eating too healthfully?

 This is when food begins to control the person and their life, instead of the person controlling the food.

-For example, organically grown fruits and vegetables may be considered ‘safe foods’ by both people with anorexia and orthorexia because the foods are seen as healthy and low calorie.
 However, artificial sweeteners and other diet foods with a lot of ‘unnatural’ ingredients – which may be seen as fine to eat by someone with anorexia – may be completely unacceptable to someone with orthorexia.
-Similarly, french-pressed extra virgin olive oil may be perfectly fine to eat for a person with orthorexia, but completely off-limits to someone with anorexia for fear they will gain weight.

 Though everyone has different Food Rules, in general, many people with orthorexia avoid foods with at least a few of the following:

-• Pesicides, genetic modification
+Pesticides, genetic modification

-• Artificial colors, flavors, or preservaties
+Artificial colors, flavors, or preservatives

-• Animal or dairy products
+Animal or dairy products

-• Other ingredients considered to be unhealthy
+Other ingredients considered to be 'unhealthy' by that person

 What foods someone includes or excludes is completely personal and based on their own experiences.